After Life (film): Themes and techniques

 Kore-eda conceived the film from a childhood experience he had with his grandfather, who suffered from a neurodegenerative disease in a time when this kind of syndrome was yet not well known.
 Remembering his gradual loss of memory, which led him not to recognize the faces of his relatives and eventually his own, he commented that "I comprehended little of what I saw, but I remember thinking that people forgot everything when they died.
 I now understand how critical memories are to our identity, to a sense of self".

-In the development phase of the script, the director interviewed more than five hundred people from disparate social backgrounds, asking them to tell him about their memories and choose the single one they would keep.
+In the development phase of the script, the director interviewed over five hundred people from disparate social backgrounds, asking each to share their personal memories.
+This process extended into the audition stages, where eventual cast members were also invited to write down the memory they would take with them to their after life.
 Kore-eda was "intrigued by how often people chose upsetting experiences".
 The film alternates real footage of these interviews with acting, some based on improvisation, some on a specific script; the interviews were shot on 16 mm film stock by Yutaka Yamazaki, a recognized documentary cinematographer.
 With this method, Kore-eda combined documentary with a fictional narrative.

 In the film, memories themselves are altered by people when they recall them and are subjectively revised, enhanced and reinterpreted when they are staged and recreated.
 About this ambiguous, fleeting nature of memory, Kore-eda reflects:

 For the memory sequences, shot both in colour and black and white on a mixture of 8 mm and 16 mm film, Kore-eda involved the still photographer Masayoshi Sukita (best known at the time for his work on the set of Mystery Train).